capitalone/SWHttpTrafficRecorder/README.md

 SWHttpTrafficRecorder provides an easy way to record all the HTTP traffic while the user is using your app at the same time.
-It can be used for different purposes, including recording the files and use them for mocking later on or logging an app's network activity for debugging purpose.
+It can be used for different purposes, including recording the files to use them for mocking later on (see https://github.com/AliSoftware/OHHTTPStubs or https://github.com/puls/objc-mocktail for examples of how the recorded files can be used) or logging an app's network activity for debugging purpose.

 ### Installing In Your Projects